sparra93/prestalana-challenge/README.md

 ## Getting Started

-You can see the project here --> [http://prestalana-challenge.vercel.app](https://prestalana-challenge.vercel.app)
+You can see the project here --> [https://prestalana-challenge.vercel.app](https://prestalana-challenge.vercel.app)

+This project comsume the API  [https://reqres.in](https://reqres.in)

 First, you should install node 20 by: